-Panela is a raw, unrefined sugar from Colombia
+Panela is raw, unrefined cane sugar from Colombia

 With a lightly sweet molasses taste and warm, caramel undertones.
 It's a unique ingredient that's flavorful and aromatic.